 Overview

-Shahida has a keen interest in crime-related public law issues and sees the benefit of combining principles form both areas to improve the criminal justice landscape.
+Shahida has a keen interest in crime-related public law issues and sees the benefit of combining principles from both areas to improve the criminal justice landscape.

 Notable Cases